Cajun Shrimp and Rice Casserole

 - 1/2 cup parmesan, grated

-- Cook rice according to package directions omitting water for stock.
+- Cook rice according to package directions omitting water for 2 cups of stock.

 - Sauté onion and bell pepper in butter until wilted, about 5 minutes.